Top 5 Mistakes You Should Avoid When Implementing Embeddings

-Exploratory Data Analysis: Your First Stop
+Embark on Exploratory Data Analysis First

-Before you even think about using embeddings, conduct an exploratory data analysis (EDA).
-Utilize statistical graphics, plots, and information tables to understand the distribution, trends, and correlations in your data.
+Before you think about using embeddings, conduct an exploratory data analysis (EDA).
+Our team has learned to appreciate the power of statistical graphics, plots, and information tables to reveal the hidden stories within the data.
+Understanding the distribution, trends, and correlations isn’t just academic; it's foundational.
 Don't forget to check for class imbalance, as it could significantly affect the performance of your embeddings.
-Tools like Matplotlib or Seaborn in Python can be invaluable for this stage.

 Getting a Glimpse with Dimensionality Reduction